shobrook/overcast/README.md

 (Once we actually have a package.js)

 ## The Road Ahead
-* Dual-functionality as a keychain, first PGP keychain to have FB authentication, etc.
+Dual-functionality as a PGP keychain that uses FB authentication.